perwin/pyimfit/README.md

     (Note that you need to point CC and CXX to the *same*, Open-MP-compatible C++ compiler!
     This should not be necessary on a Linux system, assuming the default compiler is standard GCC.)

+      * Versions of Apple's Clang compiler from Xcode 9 or later *can* compile OpenMP code, but you will need to also install the OpenMP library (e.g., `brew install libomp` if using Homebrew).
+      See [here](https://iscinumpy.gitlab.io/post/omp-on-high-sierra/) for more details.

    * Build and install PyImfit!